h2oai/datatable/docs/manual/comparison_with_pandas.rst

     0	4	7	10	9
     1	5	8	11     −1

-In datatable, the index numbers for the filtered rows are not returned, instead new indices are generated.

 In ``pandas``, the index can be numbers, or characters, or intervals, or even MultiIndexes; you can subset rows on these labels.